Reference 03 — Addressing¶

 tr::graph::graph_t g;

-// Non-atomic (reader between calls sees inconsistent state):
+// Non-atomic (a reader between the calls sees a mixture):

 Every subscription is a subtree subscription (RFC-0005, accepted and implemented): a SUBSCRIBER edge on vertex V observes writes to V and to every descendant of V — a leaf subscription is just the trivial case.
 A write at vertex W therefore delivers, once per subscriber, to the subscribers of W and of each of W’s ancestors (“vertical bubbling”).
 The delivered payload is the written TLV as-is — the exact frame the producer wrote, at the granularity it chose.

-This covers the dominant “everything under a prefix” use case with no pattern grammar at all: subscribing to /sensor is what a /sensor/** wildcard would have meant, and subscribing to /camera/frame observes every indexed child /camera/frame[0], /camera/frame[1], … The full semantics — bubbling, branch-write decomposition, write-creates, and the near-free-when-idle cost model (one relaxed atomic load on an unobserved write) — are specified in 02-graph-model.md §subtree subscriptions and 05-protocol-tlvs.md §0x04.
+This covers the dominant “everything under a prefix” use case with no pattern grammar at all: subscribing to /sensor is what a /sensor/** wildcard would have meant, and subscribing to /camera/frame observes every indexed child /camera/frame/0, /camera/frame/1, … The full semantics — bubbling, branch-write decomposition, write-creates, and the near-free-when-idle cost model (an unobserved write takes no vertex lock and decides in two atomic loads) — are specified in 02-graph-model.md §subtree subscriptions and 05-protocol-tlvs.md §0x04.

 A subtree subscriber receives TLVs produced at many concrete paths and may need to know which vertex produced each.
 Provenance travels in the data where the application needs it (CONTEXT.md §SUBSCRIBER direction); for local delivery the concrete path is additionally available out-of-band (implementation-defined — typically a callback argument).
-Wire-level concrete-path tagging of remote deliveries is the separate, still-draft RFC-0003 proposal; until it lands, cross-implementation remote provenance beyond what the data carries is not guaranteed interoperable.
+Wire-level concrete-path tagging of remote deliveries is the separate, still-draft RFC-0003 proposal; without it, cross-implementation remote provenance beyond what the data carries is not guaranteed interoperable.

-A per-segment wildcard grammar — * matching one segment (/sensor/*/temp for horizontal matching across siblings), [*] matching any index — is an unratified idea, not part of v1: no implementation exists, and adopting it would require its own RFC.
+A per-segment wildcard grammar — * matching one segment (/sensor/*/temp for horizontal matching across siblings) — is an unratified idea, not part of v1: no implementation exists, and adopting it would require its own RFC.
 The characters * and ? are reserved so such a grammar could be added without breaking existing names.
 Subtree subscription deliberately removes the need for the **-style vertical wildcard.
+This paragraph is non-normative.

 The wire format (01-data-format.md) deliberately omits fragmentation rules.
 The application-level mechanism is address-shift slicing: a logically large payload is split across N child endpoints with the same timestamp.